rackerlabs/support-how-to/content/how-to/rackspace-email/manage-user-spam-settings-for-rackspace-email/index.md

     - **Deliver to Spam folder**: Send spam messages to the user's Spam folder.
 If you want to automatically delete messages from this folder, select the **Delete after *n* days or *n* total email** check box and enter a specified number of days or total emails.
-    - **Delete the email immediately**: Automatically delete spam messages and does not deliver them to the user's mailbox.
+    - **Delete the email immediately**: Automatically delete spam messages and do not deliver them to the user's mailbox.
 Email is permanently deleted and unretrievable.
     - **Include "\[SPAM\]" at the beginning of the subject line**: Deliver spam messages to the user's Inbox but includes the text "\[SPAM\]" in the subject line.